 Now you are ready to start designing the layout of your CV.
 Remember to use size 12 and Times New Roman font as well as bold headings.
 Also, keep in mind that employers see numerous CVs and your CV should be distinctive and noticeable, so let your creativity flow.
 Initially, any employer will want to know your name, address, email, and phone number, so state these at the top central section of your CV paper.
-Your Employment history should come next in reverse chronological order.
-Make sure to state the correct dates and write the exact responsibilities bound to your previous jobs.
+Several other things should be included in the CV, such as:

-Your cover letter should open with an introductory sentence explaining what this email is about, such as “I found an accounting job advert on reed.co.uk.”
+Your cover letter should open with an introductory sentence explaining what this letter is about, such as “I found an accounting job advert on reed.co.uk.”
 Then, you will have to introduce yourself and personalize the letter as much as possible.
 Write about how your skills will benefit the company and the things that you can offer.
 In other words, answer the hypothetical question “Why should they hire me?”
-Write a nice closure asserting that you would like to receive feedback, and remember to read as much information as you can to address the company more effectively.
+Write a nice closure asserting that you would like to receive feedback and remember to read as much information as you can to address the company more effectively.
 You will have to write a new cover letter every time you are applying for a new company, so keep practising.
 The more you write, the better you will be.
-Remember to include any personal details that you did not mention in the CV, such as your gender if it is not obvious from your name, your birth date, and your nationality.
+Remember to include any personal details that you did not mention in the CV, such as your gender if it is not obvious from your name, birth date, and nationality.

-- Be creative and think outside the box.
-Personalizing your CV, yet leaving it professional could be tricky.
+Be creative and think outside the box.
+Personalizing your CV yet leaving it professional could be tricky.
 Balance the two wisely.

-- Follow-up even if you did not hear back from the companies that you have applied for.
+Follow-up even if you did not hear back from the companies that you have applied for.
 Employers appreciate following up with them and take the applicants who do more seriously.